 But UVA and UVB rays are responsible for cancer, but the UVB rays are what gives you a sunburn, and the UVA rays are what ages your skin.

 Most sunscreens now protect against both rays but look for a sunscreen that says “broadband protection” to guarantee it.
 Starting in 2012, sunscreens will be required to have new labels to make it easier for consumers.
 Learn more about the difference between UVA and UVB rays and when and where they are most present throughout the day.

 Sunscreen is something that every household should have and use, no matter the amount of pigment your skin has.
 Sunscreen has changed so much from just a decade ago.
 No longer do you need to look greasy and feel slimy when you apply sunscreen.

 There are two different types of active ingredients in sunscreen – physical and chemical.
 The chemical sunscreen ingredients literally soak up or absorb the damaging rays before they penetrate the layers of your skin.
-The physical ingredients act like a mirror, reflecting the rays off of your body.
+The physical ingredients act as a mirror, reflecting the rays off of your body.

-Most people enjoy the feeling of the chemical sunscreens over the physical sunscreens, but they both have their pros and cons.
+Most people enjoy the feeling of chemical sunscreens over physical sunscreens, but they both have their pros and cons.
 Learn more about both choices and what you can expect from each.
-Then, when you go shopping for sunscreen, you’ll have a better idea what your sunscreen will feel like on your body.
+Then, when you go shopping for sunscreen, you’ll have a better idea of what your sunscreen will feel like on your body.
 (Find out if your sunscreen from last year is still good.)